Apothecaries' system: Weight standards named after Troyes

 In 1414, six years before the Treaty of Troyes, a statute of Henry V of England gave directions to the goldsmiths in terms of the troy pound.
 (In 1304 it had apparently not yet been introduced, since it did not appear in the statute of weights and measures.)
 There is evidence from the 15th century that the troy pound was used for weighing metals and spices.
-After the abolishment of the Tower pound in 1527 by Henry VIII of England, the troy pound was the official basis for English coin weights.
+After the abolishment of the Tower pound in 1527 by Henry VIII, the troy pound was the official basis for English coin weights.
 The British apothecaries' system was based on the troy pound until metrication, and it survived in the United States and Australia well into the 20th century.

 Since the modern (English, American and Imperial) troy ounces are roughly 1.5% heavier than the late Paris ounce, the exact historical relations between the original marc de Troyes, the French poids de marc, the Flemish trooisch pond and the English troy pound are unclear.
 It is known, however, that the numerical relation between the English and French troy ounces was exactly 64:63 in the 14th century.